Airports crisis will damage Britain - Branson

 "We can't fly to Beijing or most of the Far Eastern or African routes in competition with British Airways and we also can't fly to most of the emerging south American destinations," said Branson.
 "Because Virgin Atlantic is being held back it means we can't fly in hundreds of thousands of people who will go elsewhere in Europe instead."

-The billionaire tycoon also called on the British government to abolish the UK's tax on flying - Air Passenger Duty APD.L - and take action to improve immigration services at UK airports.
+The billionaire tycoon also called on the British government to abolish the UK's tax on flying - Air Passenger Duty (APD) - and take action to improve immigration services at UK airports.

 "Britain should make arriving at the airport in immigration the most magical, wonderful thing.
 It should be 'welcome to Great Britain' not 'we suspect every single one of you of being terrorists'," he said.